AXA Health Plan, our expert review

 4. You have the ability to add four generations of your family to your plan

-The AXA Health Plan gives you the option of adding your grandparents as named members.
+The AXA Health Plan gives you the option of adding up to eight family members, including your grandparents, as named members.
 This is unlike most health insurance policies where you can add your children and sometimes your parents.
 There’s no requirement for all members to live at the same address.
+Just keep in mind that there is a maximum joining age of 74, which may limit how multi-generational your cover can be in practice.

 This is a nice feature, but the benefits are questionable.
 People tend to need and want different things from their health insurance as they get older.
 It’s unlikely a single policy is going to be the best option for everyone in the family.